Comments Off on Warming Up to a Greener Future at EVI

 Everyone loved the pedal powered disco, and the snowman, with the children keeping the music playing, the snowman inflated and the Christmas tree lights powered all night.
 People power!

-The workshops proved popular with everyone taking part, people loved taking home the Christmas trees and baubles they had made using driftwood and old pallets and learning a bit of pyrography.
+taking home the Christmas trees and baubles they had made using driftwood and

 Two of the volunteers who had been part of our blog writing training came to help out.
 Jamie Lee and Victoria helped with the workshops and we loved hearing how Jamie Lee’s Planting Trees to Save the World article inspired them to plant trees in a woodland sanctuary.